castorini/onboarding/ura.md

 ## What's the Deal with All This Reproduction?

 I believe strongly in open science.
-To the extent that I can (keeping in mind that my students are actually the ones doing the work), I insist that _all_ research is backed by open-source code.
+To the extent that I can (keeping in mind that my students are actually the ones doing most of the work), I insist that _all_ research is backed by open-source code.
 But not just open-source code, _usable_ open-source code.
 We (try not to) just throw shit over the wall, but release code that allows anyone to _reproduce_ (_repro_ for short) our work, i.e., you can run our code and get the same results.

-Almost always, the first tasks that I ask my URAs to do is to reproduce some existing piece of work.
+Almost always, the first tasks that I ask students (URAs and even new graduate students) to do is to reproduce some existing piece of work.
 This serves two purposes:

-+ For you, it offers an entry into our research.
++ For you, the student, it offers an entry into our research.
 See if you like it.
-+ For my group, it provides an extra pair of eyes and hands to ensure that our results are reproducible.
++ For me and my research group, reproduction efforts provide extra pairs of eyes and hands to ensure that our results are reproducible.

 Win-win, right?
 Along the way, feel free to improve the documentation, for example, fix a typo, clarify a confusing point, etc.